HassanSayedHassan/QuizApp/README.md

 # QuizApp
-## Android app for creating, sharing and playing quizes
+## Android app for creating, sharing and playing quizzes

 Simple quiz app written in Kotlin language.
 It allows user to:
-* Create quizes
+* Create quizzes
-* Save them in Smartphone's memory
+* Save them in Smartphone's memory as JSON files
+* Import quizzes from JSON files
-* Play quizes
+* Play quizzes
-* Chech simple statistics
+* Check simple statistics